SarraELGHALI/niryo_one_matlab/README.md

 ![run](./screenshoot/run.JPG)
  This will bring up the start  screen
 ![connexion window](./screenshoot/connxion_window.JPG)
-5. Put your <ROBOTIP> in the first text box( it’s the same ip address you used to configure connection between robot and matlab-ros).
+5. Put your <ROBOTIP> in the first text box( its the same ip address you used to configure connection between robot and matlab-ros).
 Put your <WINDOWSPCIP>  in the second text file ( the same you used in section 2.1.3) Click connect to Niryo one button to connect Matlab  to your robot . wait few seconds until the connection is established.
 When the button turned to connected you can start commanding your robot.